Hadesal/codeCoolPowerGroupe/chapter2/TW_TicTacToe/README.md

 # TIC TAC TOE

-In this project your job is to implement <a href="https://en.wikipedia.org/wiki/Tic-tac-toe" target="_blank">Tic-Tac-Toe</a> for two players.
+In this project your job is to implement [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) for two players.
 You also can try writing some AI to play the game.
 If you find it easy, try to make it unbeatable.

 ## What are you going to learn?